omni-channel usability study.

-I proposed and commissioned an omni-channel usability study for Alaska Airlines, where we observed customers interacting with email, web, mobile apps, kiosks, and post-trip surveys in an effort to improve the overall customer journey.
-A secondary goal and benefit was to build customer empathy within the organization.
+In 2015 I proposed and commissioned an omni-channel usability study for Alaska Airlines, where we observed customers interacting with email, web, mobile apps, kiosks, and post-trip surveys in an effort to improve the overall customer journey.

 A journey map describing the various ways customers interacted with Alaska Air.
 This enabled us to create scenarios that were representative of what real travelers do.
 Blurred due to NDA.

 Once the test scripts were finalized we recruited research candidates guided by the various personas we wanted to understand better:

 Recruiting guidelines and participant scheduler spreadsheet.
 We had more than 15 participants.
 Blurred due to NDA.

 With test scripts in hand and participants identified, we conducted the study.
 To engage the majority of stakeholders, the sessions were both live-streamed across the company.
 We debriefed after each.